vcuspinera/vcuspinera.github.io/_posts/2020-05-03-finish-courses.md

 However, tomorrow starts the last chapter of this journey, the Capstone project, and I am willing to start working along with my team in the BC Stats project.

-Hopefully, I will share more great moments in person with all this amazing people before the program finished.
+Hopefully, I will share more great moments in person with all these amazing people before the program finished.
 Looking forward to see you guys!

 ```
 The MDS classes in numbers: